lassedtu/Development-Methods-For-IT-Systems-Notes/Atomic/Business Case.md

 ## Context

 The business case is one of the key artifacts in the [[inception]] phase.
-It is used alongside the [[Vision Statement]] and other inception artifacts to decide whether to proceed with the project.
+It is used alongside the [[Vision]] and other inception artifacts to decide whether to proceed with the project.